 - Participate in activities to enhance foot awareness and potential connection to the pelvic floor

 - Discover and experience how yoga philosophy, including the yamas and niyamas, can be used to inform the therapeutic interaction in pelvic floor yoga therapy

-Shelly offers this course in a variety of locations.
+Shelly currently offers this course live online

 Contact Shelly here for further inquiries about this course.